saf-dmitry/taskpaper-mode/README.md

 ### Combinations

-You can combine dates, times, and duration offsets:
+You can combine dates, times, and duration offsets in any order:

  - `+2m +2d`
  - `+10d 8:00`